makerscraft/launch-kit/README.md

 Of course, you are the business owner, you drive your city, your community, your opportunities, and can experiment things, but collaborating with each other is a core value to be part of Le Wagon.

-Here is a list of actions that don't really fit with this value :
+Here is a list of things that don't really fit with this value :

 - **"Double-brandings"** with expressions such as **Le Wagon by ...** or **... by Le Wagon**.
 If you launch Le Wagon, it's Le Wagon and adding an extra brand is just weakening your communication and blurring the message.
 - **"External landing page"**.
 Instead, you should make a pull request to our website city page so that every one can benefit from it.
 That's our spirit !